+Cleaning your pipe is important.
 Without regular and diligent cleaning, your wonderful new pipe will become a soggy, ill-tasting mess, and will no longer provide you with the smoking pleasure you desire.
 To eliminate such problems, you need to embark on a regimen of regular pipe cleaning and maintenance for your pipes.

 - Tapered Pipe Cleaners

 - Pipe sweetener or grain alcohol

 - Shank brush or cotton swab

 - Pipe reamer

 - Pipe tool or pick